Erich-Chen/Windows10_Consolas/README.md

 "Segoe UI"="Consolas"
 ```
 NOTE1: No need to replace more register items. windows 10 failed to boot when I set every Segoe items into empty.
 NOTE2: Do not replace Segoe UI Symbol (TrueType), or num-pad for PIN code screen will display error on touchscreen.
+NOTE3: I have not figure out a solution to replace fonts in start-menu or UWP apps.

 SegoeUI.reg
 ```